Manta-Network/manta-rs/CONTRIBUTING.md

 1. Use double quotes instead of single quotes.
 2. Use the standard ordering of the `[package]` map.
 3. `[[bin]]` before `[features]` before `[dependencies]` before `[dev-dependencies]` before `[build-dependencies]` before `[profile]` settings.
-4. When selecting features for a `[features]` entry or when selecting the features on a dependency, order the features alphabetically.
+4. Order features and dependencies alphabetically.
-5. Order dependencies alphabetically.
+5. When selecting features for a `[features]` entry or when selecting the features on a dependency, order the features alphabetically.
 6. For a given dependency use the following structure with `optional` and `features` keys as needed:
     ```toml
     crate-name = { version = "...", optional = true, default-features = false, features = ["..."] }